 "It was like, there was this big red aura, and I could see all red even though I still just saw the darkness from the jutsu, right?
 And then this voice talked to me, when I was going crazy and yelling 'what are the lines?', and it said something like 'the lines are death and you see with my eyes'.
 And it was just, you know, weird.
 So do you know anything about that?"

 The Hokage sighed further.
-He had hoped to postpone this revelation until far later, but the demon fox was already, apparently, messing with Naruto's head; it was only fair to tell him what was happening.
+He had hoped to postpone this revelation until far later, but the demon fox was already, apparently, inside Naruto's mind; it was only fair to tell him what was happening.
 "You see, Naruto, this is going to take some explanation."

-Naruto began to fidget again as the Hokage finished his explanation.
+Naruto began to fidget again as the Hokage finished explaining.
 "The demon fox?
 Really?"

 Naruto frowned at him.
-"Ne, that seems a little boring, ojiisan."
+"That seems a little boring, ojiisan."

 Naruto froze for several seconds.
 They had seen exploding tags demonstrated, of course, and it was an upcoming lesson to learn to trigger them with their own chakra.
 However, they were most emphatically not allowed to purchase tags for themselves, and the Academy supplies were kept well hidden away.
 Then he smiled broadly.
 "Oh, that sounds fun, ojiisan."
 And was that a bit of a gleeful smirk hidden under his usual grin?

 Naruto sighed as he left the Academy.
-It seemed that he did not get time off the Academy for any longer than he was in the hospital for, and having messed up his sleeping when he was going crazy about lines, he had stayed up most of the previous night reading the first sealing scroll the old man had given him, not only being far too tired in the morning but being so late that he hadn't had time to bring a lunch.
+It seemed that he did not get time off the Academy for any longer than he was in the hospital for, and he had stayed up most of the previous night reading the first sealing scroll the old man had given him.
+He had woken up in a panic and dashed out the door, far too late to make his usual lunch.
 He was starving, and he didn't have enough money right now to go to Ichiraku-san's place for ramen.
 He walked tiredly home, looking forwards only slightly to eating the mere instant ramen available there.

 "Ah?
 Hello, Hinata-san," he said, giving her his usual broad grin.